bitlyfied/js-image-similarity/README.md

     // returns true or false (same as compare with a default threshold) simi.same(img1, img2);

-    // returns a perceptual hash of the image
+    // returns a hash of the image
     // simi.hash could be invoked to cache the hash var hash = simi.hash(img1);
     simi.compare(hash, img2); // only img2 will be hashed